Is the TSA a Panacea to Corruption?

 Nonetheless, there is also the potential for the TSA to create narrow, monolithic corruption by a few at the centre of the GON.
 This is because it will increase the tendency for micromanagement at the very highest echelons of power.
 Think about.
 Some implications of micromanagement are that if money is to be used corruptly, a few men and women will have access to enormous funds.
 And with a lot of discretion in conjunction.
 Furthermore, it also undermines effective good governance in areas away from the centre.
 Such will create a net upward flow of cash rather than the usual downward flow necessary for good governance.

 We have all witnessed and given assurances of reform by the GON since the 1960s.
 The sale of government reform continues to the present day.
 Introducing new laws. the Foisting of anti-corruption agencies.
 Establishing of panels, tribunals and commissions.
 The computerisation of financial management, financial intelligence/surveillance.
 Watertight accounting techniques.
 Insisting on transparency procedures.
-Compulsory asset declaration, etc.
+Clean elections, compulsory asset declaration, etc.

 These reforms we mention, individual or in clusters, the global institutions market as the best practical solutions to corruption.
 But corruption is rising in Nigeria and almost everywhere else on the planet.
 In fact, reform appears to increase the size and scale of corruption,